 Tyler Fleming, Ph.D., Assistant Professor

-Tyler Fleming comes to us from University of Virginia where he served as a post doctoral fellow at the Carter G. Woodson Institute for African-American and African Studies.
 Dr. Fleming received his MA and Ph.D. in African history from the University of Texas at Austin and his BA from Allegheny College.
-He has taught previously at the University of Virginia, Columbus State University, and Florida International University.
+Dr. Fleming has taught previously at the University of Virginia, Columbus State University, and Florida International University.
+With his joint appointment in the Departments of Pan-African Studies and History, Professor Fleming teaches a variety of courses concerning African History, World History and the Black Atlantic.

 Department of Pan-African Studies